-In connection with the proposals for Islamic law reform in Indonesia, at the very beginning writer's view, what has walked in the last fife years and is walking now shows us that how this reform still seems pleasing and satisfying.
-The Islamic law development in Indonesia which hitherto has passed many phases since the era of kingdom powers, the colonial era, the independence era including Old Order and New Order and the era of reformation as nowadays5, has been and always is nuanced by calls for the reformation.
-At least, twenty years ago in 1985 it started formally with legislating and codifying shari'a.
-However, throughout its process the reform is always coloured by the emergence of conflicts and tensions.
+In connection with the proposals for Islamic law reform in Indonesia, at the very beginning writer's view, what has walked in the last fifth years and is walking now shows us that how this reform still seems pleasing and satisfying.
+The Islamic law development in Indonesia which hitherto has passed many phases since the era of kingdom powers, the colonial era, the independence era including Old Order and New Order and the era of reformation as nowadays, has been and always is nuanced by calls for the reformation.
+At least, twenty years ago in 1985 it started formally

-Contesting Good Governance: Crosscultural Perspectives on Representation, Accountability and Public Space, London: Routledge Curzon, pp. 239-242.
+&lt;sup>4 For a comparison in Beirut, see Daniel Genberg, "Public Space Inside Out: Beirut's Private and Public Spaces Under Reconstruction," in Eva Poluha and Mona Rosendahl, Contesting Good Governance: Crosscultural Perspectives on Representation, Accountability and Public Space, (London: Routledge Curzon, 2002), pp. 239-242.

-5 Khoiruddin Nasution (2002), Status Wanita di Asia Tenggara: Studi terhadap Perundang-undangan Perkawinan Muslim Kontemporer di Indonesia dan Malaysia [the Status of Women in South East Asia: A Study of the Muslim Contemporary Marriage Laws in Indonesia and Malaysia], Jakarta: INIS; Marzuki Wahid and Rumadi (2001), Fiqih Mazhab Negara: Kritik atas Politik Hukum Islam di Indonesia [State Fiqh: A Critique of Islamic Politic Law in Indonesia], Yogyakarta: LKiS,.
+&lt;sup>5 Khoiruddin Nasution, Status Wanita di Asia Tenggara: Studi terhadap Perundangundangan Perkawinan Muslim Kontemporer di Indonesia dan Malaysia [the Status of Women in South East Asia: A Study of the Muslim Contemporary Marriage Laws in Indonesia and Malaysia], (Jakarta: INIS, 2002); Marzuki Wahid and Rumadi, Fiqih Mazhab Negara: Kritik atas Politik Hukum Islam di Indonesia, [State Fiqh: A Critique of Islamic Politic Law in Indonesia], (Yogyakarta: LKiS, 2001).